Make a Good First Impression

 Expand All

 You’ll have received an invitation letter or email with details of your interview.
 Congratulations!
 Check it closely to make sure you know exactly what time you have to be there (you will often be asked to arrive five or ten minutes early, so make sure you take this into account if necessary).
 Plan your route, and think about transport options, traffic, parking or how busy public transport will be.
+Ensure you allow plenty of time for travel and aim to get to the general vicinity of the interview at least an hour before it starts.
 Do you know exactly where you’re going?
 It might be a good idea to find the venue in advance.
 When will you eat?
-You could perhaps pop a cereal bar and a small bottle of water in your bag.
+You could perhaps have a cereal bar and a small bottle of water in your bag.
 Do you have to take any documents with you?
 Sometimes you are asked to take ID or proof of right to work – if so, find these in advance and make sure you know where they are on the day.

 When you arrive at the venue on the day, there will usually be a reception desk or similar.
 Let them know your name and that you’re there for an interview.
 If it’s a large organisation there might be multiple recruitment processes running simultaneously so be prepared to mention the job title you’re interviewing for, and name of the interviewer (it should be on your letter).
 Don’t forget that reception staff might be asked for their informal impressions of candidates – so be unfailingly polite and professional with everyone you meet!